-To sum up, the sociopolitical context of the healthcare system in Israel is marginalizing autistic adults in many aspects.
-This analysis who is the first to be conducted in Israel is important first and foremost to identify health policy issues that should be addressed by policy makers and the autism community.
-In addition to the practical significant of this chapter, this analysis demonstrates the need to understand autism as a social position that allows examination of the SDHI.
-Being an autistic adult in Israel does not mean just having unique neurological structure, or even having barriers to healthcare that are resemble to those that autistic individuals in the US have; it means you are deprived of your right to be diagnosed, you do not deserve mental healthcare service for your difficulties as autistic person, you are being defined as having a disease or not having a disability, you are not being treated by practitioners who recognize your uniqueness, and you do not have access to additional service you need.
-While this could be the case of autistics also in other contexts this is not obligatory.
-As these circumstances dictates directly and indirectly health outcomes, it is crucial to recognize them if we wish to understand health inequities autistic adults suffer from and reduce them.
+To sum up, the sociopolitical context of the healthcare system in Israel marginalizes autistic adults in many ways.
+This analysis, which is the first to be conducted in Israel, is important first and foremost in that it identifies health policy issues that should be urgently addressed by policy makers and the autism community.
+In addition to the practical significance of this chapter, this analysis demonstrates the need to understand autism as a social position that allows an examination of the relevant SDHIs.
+Being an autistic adult in Israel does not mean just having a unique neurological structure, or even having barriers to healthcare that resemble those faced by autistic individuals elsewhere, such as in the United States.
+It means autistic individuals are deprived of their right to be diagnosed, that they do not deserve mental healthcare services for the difficulties they experience as an autistic person, they are defined as having a disease or not having a disability, they are treated by practitioners who do not recognize their uniqueness, and they do not have access to the additional services they need.
+This situation, while it might exist elsewhere, is far from necessary or inevitable.
+As these circumstances directly and indirectly dictate health outcomes, it is crucial to recognize them if we wish to understand the health inequities faced by autistic adults and how to reduce these inequities.